daniel-j-h/daniel-j-h.github.io-sources/content/post/satisfiability-modulo-theories-for-parallel-cooking-and-other-optimizations.md

 Now that we can encode problems for SAT solvers you may think:
 "I can encode integers as boolean literals (read: in binary), much as my computer does it" and this is exactly what Satisfiability Modulo Theories (SMT) is all about: an abstraction on top of SAT, that "knows" about so called theories.
-Here are some theories:
+Let's take a look at some theories and [their documentation](http://smtlib.cs.uiowa.edu/theories.shtml):

-* Theory of Integers: mathematical integers, not machine types
+* [Theory of Integers](http://smtlib.cs.uiowa.edu/theories/Ints.smt2): mathematical integers, not machine type
-* Theory of Reals: mathematical reals, not machine type
+* [Theory of Reals](http://smtlib.cs.uiowa.edu/theories/Reals.smt2): mathematical reals, not machine type
-* Theory of Bitvectors: vector of bits, for signed and unsigned two's-complement calculations
+* [Theory of Bitvectors](http://smtlib.cs.uiowa.edu/theories/FixedSizeBitVectors.smt2): vector of bits, for signed and unsigned two's-complement calculations

 In addition, SMT also "knows" about their rules, e.g. how to add two 32 bit unsigned integers represented as so called Bitvectors.
 This takes away the burden to manually implement unsigned addition for 32 boolean literals representing an integer in SAT.

-As with the DIMACS format for SAT, there is a standardized format for SMT, the SMT-LIB 2.0 format.
+As with the DIMACS format for SAT, there is a standardized format for SMT, the [SMT-LIB 2.0 format](http://smtlib.cs.uiowa.edu/language.shtml).
 It may look rather Lisp'ish -- but don't despair, it's still easy to understand (if not, learn yourself some Clojure for great good -- or use Z3's language bindings, e.g. the Python one).

 Let's see if we can find an assignment for two integers, satisfying the constraints that x is ten and y should be greater than zero and less then ten: